 To us, an important element of any holiday is going out and discovering interesting places to enjoy a drink or a good meal.
 Fortunately, over the last few years Milford on sea restaurants have become a bit of a ‘foodie’ destination.
-There are in fact no less than six restaurants, four pubs, a wine bar, a real ale bar, a fish and chip shop, a traditional beach cafe and three coffee places all within a 5-10 minute walk of Mulberry Barn.
-Whilst within a 5 minute drive is ‘The Crown’ at Everton which to our mind serves some of the best local pub food.
+There are in fact no less than seven restaurants, three pubs, a wine bar, a real ale bar, a fish and chip shop, a traditional beach cafe and three coffee places all within a 5-10 minute walk of Mulberry Barn.

 All the following views are our personal experiences, and there are many other worthy places to visit and we suggest buying the local newspaper ‘Lymington Times’ for all the nearby restaurant promotions and advertisements.
 We do recommend booking particularly Friday and Saturday nights as well as Sunday lunch.

 Whilst you are in the area watch out for products that carry the The New Forest ‘Marque’ logo.
 Buying a Marque® product means you are getting authentic New Forest fare of the highest quality and you are also helping to support the traditional country ways in this unique and special landscape.
 So enjoy mouth watering cakes, traditional hearty pies, carefully-reared meat, locally-caught seafood and traditional New Forest crafts – you will find all this and more under the banner of the New Forest Marque.
 Further information: www.newforestproducts.com